Marceillo/shark-run/README.md

 - The app is built in a display window of 80 characters per line and a max of 24 lines.
-- dependencies  requirements.txt
+- dependencies are added to the requirements.txt.
 - I wanted the game to flow from one function to the next in the  Python language.
 - I created a helper file called shark as this helped to keep the code easy to read in the main code file.
 - The helper file also keeps all the art and added functions, to a minimum in the main code.
 - This makes for easier implementation and error handling.
 - The language used is an old sailer nautical language as it fits with them and is different.
-- It might be a little strange language for some to understand at first but it makes sense as you go along with it.
 - after the welcome message the player has an opportunity to insert a player name or username for a better word.
 - Certain message have asciiart as this personilized the experience with often the username displayed and information in others.
-- The asciiart also plays also a role in displaying an color changin image indicating to the user that they are reaching critical life levels.
+- The asciiart also plays also a role in displaying an color changing image indicating to the user that they are reaching critical life levels.
-- Implemented error message should they have used the incorrect value.
+- Implemented error message should they have used the incorrect value or correct value.

 ## Colour used from colorama